LexiestLeszek/InvestorGPT/README.md

 Conclusion:
 Based on the available data, investing in Apple Inc. right now could be a favorable option.
 The company has strong financials and a positive stock price trend.
 Additionally, Apple's high revenues and positive news coverage suggest that the company is performing well and has a strong market presence.
 However, it is important to conduct further research and analysis to assess the potential risks associated with the technology sector and the company's competitive position.
 `

+### Not a financial or investment advice!

+This program is made for educational purposes and doesn't provide investment or financial (or any other) advice.
+Please use it to your own discretion and risks.